jcs-emacs/jcs-emacs/README.md

 ## Themes
-The theme is to design close to
+The theme was to design close to
 [Visual Studio](https://visualstudio.microsoft.com/vs/)
 preset dark theme.
-I believed [Microsoft](https://www.microsoft.com/zh-tw/) have a great UI/UX team, since I don't have any experience or work related to UI/UX, I would just like to have the theme color as close to it as possible.
+I believed [Microsoft](https://www.microsoft.com/zh-tw/) has a great UI/UX team, since I don't have any experience or work related to UI/UX, I would just like to have the theme color as close to it as possible.
 Anyway, if you want to customize the theme yourself, then check out the